kumpmati/superactions-docs/guide/what-is-superactions.md

 - The app doesn't have to work without JavaScript
 - The data you're sending is too complex for FormData (and you're tired of embedding JSON inside FormData)
 - Using form elements or URL parameters to submit the data isn't easy or practical
-- You don't care if the backend is RESTful or not
+- You don't care if the server is RESTful or not
-- You want the convenience of automatic type safety for your backend calls
+- You want the convenience of automatic type safety for your server calls
 - Your data is only JSON (with [some additions](/guide/restrictions.md#restrictions))

 ## Shout-outs